 This great little L-shaped N scale set-up is roughly 4×8 feet, although it’s just slightly larger than described.

-This layout is designed with a Minitrix N-scale track that combines a double mainline look-alike with a small branch track, giving tons of opportunities to expand and show off your N scale trains.
+This layout is designed with a Minitrix N-scale track plan that combines a double mainline look-alike with a small branch track, giving tons of opportunities to expand and show off your N scale trains.

 This is a more traditional n scale layout in 4×8.
 It’s a track plan with a double mainline, two train stations and one yard, all snugly fit into the one space.